Keep my Plusnet Mobile number

-How to switch from Plusnet Mobile & take your mobile number
+How to get a PAC code from Plusnet Mobile & transfer my number

 Contact Plusnet Mobile support by dialing 500 from your Plusnet Mobile phone or 0800 079 1133 from any other phone to ask for your PAC code.
 You'll need to ask for it before the end of any contract agreement.

-- A PAC code is valid for 30 days.
+- A PAC number is valid for 30 days.
 If you don't use it within thirty days it will expire and you will need to request a new one.

-- Your Plusnet Mobile account will remain active until your number has been ported over to the new network.
-After the transfer is complete, your Plusnet Mobile account will be automatically closed.
+- Your Plusnet Mobile account will remain active until your number has been ported over to your new network.
+After the transfer is complete, your old Plusnet Mobile account will be automatically closed.

-Once you have received your Port Authorization Code from Plusnet Mobile, look for the best offer that is suited to you.
-Many of the best mobile phone deals are available exclusively online, directly from the network providers listed here.
+While you wait to get your Plusnet Mobile PAC code, find the best offer for you.
+Many of these exclusive mobile phone & SIM only deals are only available online, directly from the network providers listed here.

-Finally, provide your PAC code to your new mobile network operator who will then be able to port your existing phone number from Plusnet Mobile.
+Provide your PAC code from Plusnet Mobile to your new mobile network operator who will then be able to port your existing Plusnet Mobile number.
 They will tell you what day the transfer is due to take place (usually within 48 hours).

-Important: Do NOT cancel your contract before switching, otherwise you might not be able to port over your number.
-Once you provide your new network provider with your PAC code, your old account will automatically be cancelled when the number is migrated over.
+Important: Do NOT cancel your SIM only or mobile contract before switching, otherwise you may lose your current phone number and be unable to port it over.
+Once you give your new mobile provider your Plusnet Mobile PAC code, your old Plusnet Mobile billing account will be closed automatically when your mobile phone number is successfully ported over.

 Note: Topup credit on Pre-Pay / PAYG (Pay-As-You-Go) accounts cannot be transferred over and so any remaining credit balance or bundles will be lost after the switch is complete.
 If you have any top-up credit left, one good option is to donate your remaining balance to a charity via SMS text message before porting your number.